luxwarp/cv/README.md

 My name is Mikael Carlsson, I am 30 years old and I live in Svanesund, Orust, 50 km north of Gothenburg, Sweden.

 In my whole life I have been interested in computers, tech and development.
-Today my greatest passion is web development, testing and working with new tech and also help the open source community with support, testing, bug fixing, and translation.
+Today my greatest passion is web development, testing and working with new tech and also help the open source community with support, testing, bug fixing, and translations.

-When it comes to choosing platforms, I always promote Unix / Linux systems so it's an obvious choice for me to run Ubuntu or Manjaro (based on Arch Linux) systems for clients servers as well as Android for mobile devices.
+When it comes to choosing platforms, I always promote Unix / Linux systems so it's an obvious choice for me to run Ubuntu or Manjaro (based on Arch Linux) systems for clients or servers as well as Android for mobile devices.
 Of course, MacOS and iOS are also included in my thoughts thanks to their base from Unix.

 On my spare time when I don’t sit behind the computer I love to walk and train my dog.